The 5 Big Compound Lifts for Building Muscle

 So we got rid of the barbell row.
 Now, we’re not total monsters.
-We still include rowing in all of our programs, and we have a full article going over the many benefits of the barbell row.
+We still include rowing in all of our programs, and we have a full article reviewing the many benefits of the barbell row.
 It’s just that now we program them as an accessory lift for the deadlift.
 They aren’t a main lift.

-Chin-ups are the main upper-back lift, deadlifts the main lower-back and spinal erector lift, and rows are used as needed as a lighter accessory movement.
+Chin-ups are the main upper-back lift, deadlifts are the main lower-back and spinal erector lift, and rows are used as needed as a lighter accessory movement.
 The reason this works so well is that the barbell row is more upper-back dominant in higher rep ranges.
 When we do sets of 5–10 reps, it’s quite hard on our lower backs.
 But when we do sets of 15–20 reps, our lower backs can support the weight quite easily.
 It’s our upper backs and forearms that wind up getting more of the growth stimulus.

-So if we start our workouts with heavy squats or deadlifts, then do lighter barbell rows afterwards, all of those fatigue issues disappear.
+So if we start our workouts with heavy squats or deadlifts, then do lighter barbell rows afterwards, all those fatigue issues disappear.
 The workout program becomes quite a bit more manageable.

 The Big 5 Compound Lifts

 After demoting the barbell row to an assistance lift, our workouts became quite a bit more manageable.
 Fatigue stopped becoming as much of a problem, and our upper backs saw even better muscle growth.
 That gave us our 5 big compound barbell lifts: